'All the beds are taken up by Covid victims': Hospitals in the South are running out of space or staff - KESQ

 There is no minimum time to wait between recovering from Covid-19 and getting vaccinated, the CDC said.

-“Getting the vaccine is the best way to protect yourself and others around you, especially as the more contagious Delta variant spreads around the country,” Walensky said
+“Getting the vaccine is the best way to protect yourself and others around you,” Walensky said, “especially as the more contagious Delta variant spreads around the country.”

 Almost half the country is not fully vaccinated, including children under 12 who are not yet eligible but are still vulnerable to Covid-19.